Hit enter after type your search item

 The GROUP BY is a clause in SQL that is used with the SELECT statement for grouping the rows.
-The purpose is generally performing the aggregate operation like SUM, COUNT, AVG etc. to the group data.
+The purpose is generally performing aggregate operations like SUM, COUNT, AVG, etc. to the group data.

-A few important points about GROUP BY clause:
+A few important points about the GROUP BY clause:

 • The SQL GROUP BY is used with the select statement